 Q3.
-Is it possible to improve the quality of embryo?
+Is it possible to improve the quality of the embryo?

 Answer: Genetically speaking, nothing much can be done to improve the quality of an embryo, whether it is produced naturally or generated in the IVF lab.
-An embryo which is meant to be genetically abnormal will be the same despite every effort.
-However, advanced procedures like assisted hatching have been devised to improve the chances for couples who have shown poor prognosis in the previous cycles.
+An embryo that is meant to be genetically abnormal will be the same despite every effort.
+However, advanced procedures like assisted hatching have been devised to improve the chances for couples who have shown poor prognoses in the previous cycles.

 Q4.
-In which cases should assisted hatching be performed?
+In which cases should be assisted hatching to be performed?